-Between 1831-1834, the Delaware and Raritan Canal was built to facilitate faster shipping of goods from Philadelphia and New York.
-This marker describes what it was like for the 3,000 Irishmen who worked on the canal, either as skilled or unskilled laborers.
-Some locals were hired to work on the project but there weren't enough men.
-As a result, contractors were sent to Ireland to recruit workers.
+Between 1831-1834, the Delaware and Raritan Canal was built to facilitate faster shipment of goods between Philadelphia and New York.
+The marker here at the Millstone Aqueduct in Plainsboro Township describes what it was like for both the skilled and unskilled laborers who worked on the canal.
+Some locals were hired to work on the project but these were supplemented by the hundreds with workers from Ireland.
+Many of those men had been recruited in the early part of the 19th century to work on the labor intensive Erie Canal project.
 Those who could not pay were allowed to work for a period of time, such as six months, to make up for the travel time.
-Workers were paid $1.00 per day, which was a decent amount at the time.
-However, working and living conditions were deplorable.
-Disease took its toll, especially between 1832-1833 when an epidemic of Asiatic cholera killed many workers.
+When the Erie Canal was completed in 1825, many laborers moved on to find work on the many canal projects getting underway across the young country.
+The D&R Canal was one such project.
+Because their labor was highly sought after, they were enticed to work the on the D&R Canal by a salary of $1.00 per day - 25 cents more than could be had on other canal crews.
+However, working and living conditions were harsh.
+Disease took its toll, especially during the summer of 1832 when an epidemic of Asiatic cholera swept through the US.
+It hit the makeshift canal camps and killed many workers.
 Despite these struggles, the 66-mile canal was completed, allowing for the faster transport of freight, most importantly coal from Pennsylvania to New York City.
-Today, many segments of the canal still exist including the one at this location, which is part of the Delaware and Raritan Canal Park Trail.
+Today the majority of the historic 44-mile main stem and 22-mile feeder of the D&R Canal survives.
+In 1974 it officially became part of the New Jersey State Park system as the Delaware and Raritan Canal State Park.